debezium/oracle-vagrant-box/README.md

 Download the Oracle [installation file](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and provide it within the _data_ directory.

-Change into the project directory, create a folder for the data, and bootstrap the VM:
+Change into the project directory, and bootstrap the VM:

 ```
 cd oracle-vagrant-box
-mkdir data
 vagrant up
 ```